“It’s a no-brainer. We have no choice. If we want to have ‘opihi tomorrow, we need to care for them today.”

 The “‘opihi partnership” integrates traditional knowledge with cutting-edge science to better understand ‘opihi populations — information that will benefit stewardship efforts and marine ecosystem health at these sites and beyond.

-“‘Opihi is such an exciting species for a little limpet,” says Emily Fielding, the Conservancy’s Maui marine program coordinator.
+“‘Opihi is such an exciting species for a little limpet,” says Emily Fielding, the Conservancy’s Maui marine program director.
 “This little guy really gets everybody’s attention.”

 Indeed, ‘opihi is a beloved island delicacy.
 Served raw at luau and parties, it is savored by locals for its crunchy texture and pungent tang of the sea.
 Ardent consumer demand, however, has driven the market price to nearly $200 a gallon.
 To keep pace, some pickers are overharvesting easily accessible areas and foraging ever further along the most rugged areas, scraping the rocks bare as they go.